 To learn more about SNAP eligibility, including income requirements, allowable deductions, and resource requirements click here.

-This helpful guide shares how District residents participating in SNAP may protect their benefits from from fraud.
+This helpful guide shares how District residents participating in SNAP may protect their benefits from fraud.

 - View the "Secure Your SNAP Benefits: A Customer Integrity and Fraud Prevention Guide" here.